Sniper-E/smiliesigns/README.md

-# Smilie Signs Extension
+# Smilie Signs
-# Version 1.0.5
+Version 1.0.5

 ## Discription
-Sign BBCode will post an animated smilie holding up a sign with your message.
+Smilie Sign BBCode will post an animated smilie holding up a sign with your message.

 ## Install
 1. Download the latest release and unzip the downloaded release.